SingularityIndonesia/SingularityBaseMobile/README.md

 This code is free to use and distribute under the Creative Commons License.

 This guide will help you to shape the thinking framework and understanding the codebase: [README_GUIDE.md](README_GUIDE.md)

+## What is so cool
+- Using **Gradle Composite Build**.
+This project is a Gradle **multi-project**.
+We separate the layers into several projects to allow for further development scaling.
+You can open whole project or each project individually.
+- Is **multi-module**.
+This will make build process faster.
+- Bussiness Context is **designed to be scaled horizontally**.
+No matter how many modules you add, the build performance will be fine during the development process.
+This is possible because the architecture of this codebase is designed to scale horizontally to optimize the **Gradle Caching**.
+- Using the **Gradle Convention Plugin**.
+Although you may not need it much during the development process as it is automated, for more advanced developers, you can create your own conventions.
+- Design system ready in **material3**.

+## Promises
+More module will be added in the future such camera, biometic, etc.

 ## Contributing
 Read [README_CONTRIBUTING.md](README_CONTRIBUTING.md)